runatlantis/atlantis/runatlantis.io/blog/putting-the-dev-into-devops-why-your-developers-should-write-terraform-too.md

 }
 ```

-And it’s a CLI tool that reads Terraform code and makes API calls to AWS (or any other cloud provider) to provision that infrastructure.
+And it's a CLI tool that reads Terraform code and makes API calls to AWS (or any other cloud provider) to provision that infrastructure.

-In this example, we’re using the CLI to run `terraform apply` which will create an EC2 instance:
+In this example, we're using the CLI to run `terraform apply` which will create an EC2 instance:

 ```sh
 $ terraform apply